ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 } );
 ```

+This kind of binding can be useful e.g. when a button opens a dropdown containing a number of other commands' buttons and it should be disabled when none of the commands is enabled.

 ### Releasing the bindings

 If you don't want your object's properties to be bound any longer, you can use the {@link module:utils/observablemixin~ObservableMixin#unbind `unbind()`} method.